Positions by Area

 - Teach learn-to-swim courses through group learn to swim classes or private one on one instruction.
 Must be 16 years of age or older.
 This position requires a mature individual with excellent communication skills.
 Hours range from 5 hours to 19.9 hours a week.

-To apply: Contact Abi Schaefer for more information.
+Contact the Aquatics mailbox for more information.

 Guest Services Attendant